Williston recently saw a once-a-year, and a once-in-a-lifetime, event.

 The school’s third Annual Asian Night Market was, as it has been in previous years, a total success.
-Many international students are desperately homesick for their cultural food, so with the drastic difference between food here and their home countries, Asian Night Market is a way for those students to still feel connected to their roots.
+Many international students are desperately homesick for their cultural food, so with the drastic difference between food here and their home countries, the Asian Night Market is a way for those students to still feel connected to their roots.

-Besides the great time and food shared with the community, the time working with the Sage staff in the kitchen and produce this event together brought about a great sense of accomplishment and unity.
+Besides the great time and food shared with the community, the time working with the Sage staff in the kitchen and producing this event together brought about a great sense of accomplishment and unity.
 The organizers had their share of bumps and obstacles, but these situations, through cooperation and discussion, brought everyone closer.

 Mayphia Zhou, from Shenzhen, China, prepared trays of egg tarts and coconut milk cubes.
 From experience, those egg tarts definitely made me feel more at home.